 One of the things we had to do in the early days made it really clear that we weren’t going in to tell people how to do their job; we were volunteering to join part of their team – and we would do that in a timely manner.

 If you try and wade in with some immediate transformation programme that over-promises in the early days, you can drive a wedge between the Procurement function and the rest of the business which is hugely detrimental.

 What you really need to do is move with them, influence and change from within.
 When you plan it over a reasonable and sustained period of time, you’re able to do that.

 If you could give your younger self some advice, what would it be?

 Hurry slowly.
 It’s important to be as rounded as you possibly can be before you step up into Leadership positions.

 Taking the opportunity to spend time in a variety of different categories and business scenarios, gaining multiple experiences, will mean that you not only learn the technical skills but you also learn the personal skills – and that’s what differentiates people.

 Have you observed any trends within Procurement recently?

-You mentioned earlier about the importance of sponsorship from senior leaders in the business, can you elaborate on that or tell us about how you achieve it?
+You mentioned earlier the importance of sponsorship from senior leaders in the business, can you elaborate on that or tell us about how you achieved it?